 We’re excited to welcome you in again soon.
-Reopening this fall!
+Reopening fall 2022

-For the first time in its 30-plus year history, the Crystal Bridge Conservatory in Myriad Botanical Gardens will undergo a complete renovation of its interior spaces.
+For the first time in its 30-plus year history, the Crystal Bridge Conservatory in Myriad Botanical Gardens is undergoing a complete renovation of its interior spaces.
 Among the many upgrades designed to enhance visitor experience are a new path layouts, educational exhibits, improved ADA accessibility and a new gift shop.

 Additional features of the $9.7 million project include improvements to the Conservatory’s interior aging infrastructure, a more diverse plant collection with both permanent and rotating exhibits, as well as new and enhanced water elements, circulation paths, and sitting areas.
 A second level terrace feature will overlook the conservatory and add much-needed educational programming and venue space.
 Improved accessibility, including an elevator, will enable people for all ages and physical abilities to fully enjoy the space.